-Once your feet get you to Milford beach Reserve, and you take dozens of beautiful photos, you will need to go back to Beach Road and walk up the hill.
-The Road will lead you to Castor Bay, another great family spot with a large kid's playground.
-You will have access to the public toilets and right next to the toilet, you will see a J.F.
+From Milford beach Reserve, you will need to go back to Beach Road and walk up the hill.
+The road will lead you to Castor Bay, another great family spot with a large kid's playground.
+You will then see the J.F.
 Kennedy Memorial walkaway.

 Your first experience will be an ancient Maori site dating back hundreds of years.
 It is a great tree-covered corner area with Maori carvings, where you can take breathtaking photos.
-The whole walk path offers magnificent picturesque spots.
+The whole walk path provides plenty of picturesque spots.

-Arriving at the destination is a really rewarded achievement.
-You will find yourself surrounded by WWII gun emplacement areas, children playground, and a huge place to run or picnic.
+You will also see WWII gun emplacement areas, a children playground, and a huge place to run or picnic.
 There are also very famous WWII tunnels you can visit.
-Entrance to the tunnels (including tours), is by optional gold coin donation.
+E ntrance to the tunnels (including tours), is by gold coin donation.
 The tunnels are open for guided tours every second Sunday of the month, between 11.00am and 2.00pm.

-- Bus Ride from CBD – time 40 – 50 minutes; Use the Auckland Transport Journey Planner.
-Plan a minimum 2 hours visit
+- Bus Ride from Auckland: 40 - 50 minutes.
+Use the Auckland Transport Journey Planner.

 - Kids and dogs friendly